Southern Regional Health Authority: Health statistics

 On 18 March 2020, the Southern Health-Santé Sud region discovered its first cases of COVID-19.
 Two days later, Southern Health's first regional COVID-19 community testing site was opened in Steinbach.
 The region's second site opened in Winkler on March 25, and the third in Portage la Prairie on March 27.

 As almost 2,000 adults have a diagnosis of chronic kidney disease in the region—and, of those, 180 have end stage kidney disease—Southern Health is projected to experience the highest increase in the province in people living with end stage kidney disease by 2024 and, as such, the highest increase for renal therapies (e.g. hemodialysis, kidney transplants) by 2024.
 Additionally, the prevalence of diabetes in SH-SS has increased over time, going from 6.3% through 2009/10–2011/12 to 7.3% in 2014/15–2016/17.
 The region also ranks lowest in Manitoba for several childhood vaccines (Diphtheria, Tetanus, Pertussis, and HPV) among youth aged 17 years who received the recommended doses.

 In their 2019/2020 annual report, Southern Health-Santé Sud was found to have a life expectancy among the highest in the province.
-From 2012–2016, the average life expectancy for males was 79.4 years in SH-SS and 78.5 years in Manitoba; for females, it was 83.9 years in SH-SS and 82.8 years in Manitoba.
+From 2012 to 2016, the average life expectancy for males was 79.4 years in SH-SS and 78.5 years in Manitoba; for females, it was 83.9 years in SH-SS and 82.8 years in Manitoba.

 Former regions

 Southern Health-Santé Sud was formed in 2012 by the merger of two former regional health authorities.

 Regional Health Authority - Central Manitoba Inc. (or Central Region) was the health authority for the south-central region of Manitoba, with its regional office located in Southport, Manitoba.

 This region covered more than 18,900 sqkm of south-central Manitoba, extending from the western edge of the Pembina Valley to the Red River in the east, and from Lake Manitoba in the north to the international border in the south.
-Serving 37 municipalities and various communities, it was the most populated of Manitoba's rural and northern regions, with 8.5% of the province’s total population.
+Serving 37 municipalities and various communities, it was the most populated of Manitoba's rural and northern regions, with 8.5% of the province's total population.
 In 2010, the region had 14 acute care sites, 15 personal care homes, 13 home care offices, 15 public health units, 11 mental health offices, and 14 ambulance stations.

 South Eastman Health/Santé Sud-Est Inc. was the health authority for the southern Eastman region of Manitoba, and was based in La Broquerie.